krzysztofzuraw/writer-mode/README.md

 What this extension is doing under the hood:

-- activate zen mode
+- run commands specified in `writerMode.executeOnActivate` while activating extension (by default activate zen mode)
+- override vs code settings specified in `writerMode.overrideSettings`
+  - by default:
     - increase font size to 20
     - disables VSCode rules
-- highlights current line: to enable set `writerMode.highlightCurrentLine` to `true` in vs code settings
+    - highlights current line
-- customize color of current line highlight by setting `writerMode.highlightBorderColor` to color in hex format - like `#fff`
+- run commands specified in `writerMode.executeOnDeactivate` whil deactivating extension (by default deactivate zen mode)

 All those setting changes are first applied to workspace settings and in case of not having workspace extension will override global settings.

-Deactivating of extension brings back old settings.

 ## Requirements